MiragonMx/aurealm_web/content/en/glossary/people/löwenzahn/index.md

 ---
-title: “Löwenzahn”
+title: "Löwenzahn"
 publishdate: 2024-10-30T08:00:00+02:00
 draft: false
 thumbnail: img/Löwenzahn.png
-Summary: “Born a half-orc, rejected by his own tribe and raised alone in nature before being forced to mine Nztrv as a slave.
+Summary: "Born a half-orc, rejected by his own tribe and raised alone in nature before being forced to mine Nztrv as a slave.
 This is the sad past of Dandelion, who has finally found his place in our group of adventurers.
-With extensive knowledge of plants and animals, he has been able to help his new friends directly, and with more time in civilization, his social skills are slowly becoming a weapon.”
+With extensive knowledge of plants and animals, he has been able to help his new friends directly, and with more time in civilization, his social skills are slowly becoming a weapon."
 ---

 My name is <a class="glossary-link" href={{<ref "glossary/people/löwenzahn">}} >Löwenzahn</a>,